paridhimaheshwari2708/CS224U/README.md

 ### 2.2  Modify files in the Transformer Python library

 Modify the modeling_bert.py file in the Transformer Python library and add three Classes (SememeEmbeddings, BertSememeEmbeddings, BertSememeModel) from bert_english_sememe.py.
-Note that change the path of the corresponding sememe data in the SememeEmbeddings Class.
 Then add the BertSememeModel Class to the __init__.py file in the Transformer Python library.

+Modify the modeling_distilbert.py file in the Transformer Python library and add three Classes (DistilBertSememeEmbeddings, DistilBertSememeModel) from distilbert_english_sememe.py.
+Then add the DistilBertSememeModel Class to the __init__.py file in the Transformer Python library.

 ### 2.3  Model training and testing